ON THE SAME SIDE OF THE NET

 The hundredfold are evident now.
 They are the Christians who are living in victory in Christ.
 They are the Firstfruits to God and Lamb.
 They will ensure that the will of God is done throughout the creation.

 There will be no mixtures among the inhabitants of the new earth.
-Do you recall that Israel was divided into the people; then the Levites; then the sons of Aaron?
+Do you recall that Israel was divided into the people, then the Levites, and then the sons of Aaron?
 These divisions were created by the Lord, not by decisions of the elders.
 So it will be on the new earth.
 The zeal of the Lord of Hosts will bring this about, and all the other aspects of the new world of righteousness as well.

 When we place our faith in the blood atonement made on the cross of Calvary, we appease the wrath of God concerning our past sins.
 We now are eligible to participate in the Divine redemption that leads to our full salvation.